shopware/shopware/adr/2023-05-10-experimental-features.md

 One major reason is that everything we publish (that is not marked as internal) is part of our backward compatibility promise, thus changing foundational parts of features is quite hard after first release.
 That leads to features being developed over quite some time without getting actual feedback from users or being able to release them, as they need to be implemented to a pretty final state in order to confidently release them in a stable manner, where we will keep backwards compatibility.

-This at the same time also means that the approach is not beneficial to our ecosystem, whom the whole backwards compatibility promise should benefit, because the features are built behind close curtains they can't chime in with ideas and use cases regarding extendability, etc.
+This at the same time also means that the current approach is not beneficial to our ecosystem, whom the whole backwards compatibility promise should benefit, because the features are built behind close curtains they can't chime in with ideas and use cases regarding extendability, etc.

+Examples of features that could benefit from an earlier experimental release:
+* B2B:
+  * We could release the multi account B2B feature with a "simple" employee management system first, and then add the more complex budget management or access control on top of that later.
+* Advanced Search:
+  * We could release a first version of the new advanced search feature, without all configuration options and customizability that we might envision.

+In both cases, releasing the first increments of the features without an "experimental"-flag would mean that we would have to keep backwards compatibility for the whole feature, even if we later decide to change the implementation of the feature, thus making the development of the feature harder.
+Also in getting feedback from the customers what additional functionalities are needed after we released the first foundational increment of the feature, we can base our further prioritization on real customer feedback.
+Thus, we can ship business value sooner to our customers and lower the risk of building the wrong thing.

 ## Decision